Bachelor Archaeology first year obtained, plus 60 ec from the remaining BA Archaeology programme.

 Please note: you can graduate in any month except January, July and August, but graduation ceremonies take place only twice a year (October and February).

 Depends on the chosen thesis subject.

-For more information about this course, please contact dr. R.M.R.
+For more information about the BA3 thesis, please contact dr. R.M.R.
 (Roos) van Oosten.